Jindalh2/Pattern/README.md

 Working-
-1.Firstly made home page ,signup,login using html,css,bootstrap,Semantic UI
+* Firstly made home page ,signup,login using html,css,bootstrap,Semantic UI
-2.link the signup and login page with home page using Nodejs and Express 3.Save the password in Mongodb database using passport 4.User can login with details provided during SignUp.
+* link the signup and login page with home page using Nodejs and Express
+* Save the password in Mongodb database using passport
+* User can login with details provided during SignUp.